shaik1002/biggitlabbomb/doc/user/analytics/analytics_dashboards.md

 If GitLab Duo doesn't return the expected or a useful result, try editing your query to:

 - Specify a date range.
 For example: _number of unique users in 2023 to 2024, grouped monthly_.
-- Use the same names for metrics and dimensions as shown in the data explorer.
+- Use the same names for metrics and dimensions as shown in the visualization designer.
   For example: _returning users_ instead of _existing customers_.